annalisegtz/Class-Project/Group Assignments/readme.md

 [New York Times: COVID 19 Data](https://github.com/nytimes/covid-19-data)

 ## Analysis and Visualizations
-A scope that explains the intended analysis and resulting visualizations for your project:
+The intended analysis and visualizations for this  project:

 ## Insight Goals
 A concluding paragraph of what insights you expect to gain from your research